Evelyn127luo/eve/README.md

 # eve
-# this is a compilation of all my school projects for C, C++, JAVA, HTML, CSS, JavaScript and SQL
+# this is a compilation of all my school projects for C++, JAVA, HTML, CSS, JavaScript and SQL